pivotal-cf/om/docs/interpolate/README.md

 &larr; [back to Commands](../README.md)

-# `om create-vm-extension`
+# `om interpolate`

-The `create-vm-extension` command will create or update an existing vm extension.
+The `interpolate` command allows you to test template interpolation in isolation.

+For example if you are modifying a product configuration template you can use `om interpolate` to verify that the generated config looks correct before running `om configure-product`.

 ## Command Usage
 ```
-ॐ  create-vm-extension
+ॐ  interpolate
-This creates/updates a VM extension
+Interpolates variables into a manifest

-Usage: om [options] create-vm-extension [<args>]
+Usage: om [options] interpolate [<args>]
   --client-id, -c, OM_CLIENT_ID          string  Client ID for the Ops Manager VM (not required for unauthenticated commands)
   --client-secret, -s, OM_CLIENT_SECRET  string  Client Secret for the Ops Manager VM (not required for unauthenticated commands)
   --connect-timeout, -o                  int     timeout in seconds to make TCP connections (default: 5)